 “Staying in an organisation that allows you to grow and progress and develop through various roles is something that Holden has allowed me to do” Joanne Stogiannis, Director – Dealer Excellence.

-Be it the school run, caring for a loved one, or keeping your wellbeing on track, we’ll support flexible, family-friendly work arrangements whenever we can.
-Donna’s story is a great example.
+Be it the school run, caring for a loved one, or keeping your wellbeing on track, we’ll support flexible family-friendly work arrangements whenever we can.

-This includes our great Magpies in the AFL Women's League, the inspirational Collingwood netball team and some grass roots community organisations, like Amna Karra-Hassan's club.
+This includes our great Magpies in the Women’s league, the inspirational Collingwood netball team and some grass roots community organisations.
+Why is this so important?
+We couldn’t explain it any better than our friend Moana Hope.

 As the founder of the Auburn Tigers Aussie Football Club, Amna has been kicking goals to change perceptions of women in sport – especially Muslim women.